Love Is for Suckers (TV series)

 Love Is for Suckers (Korean: 얼어죽을 연애따위) is a 2022 South Korean television series starring Lee Da-hee and Choi Si-won.
-It aired from October 5 to December 1, 2022, on ENA's Wednesdays and Thursdays at 21:00 (KST) time slot.
+It aired on ENA from October 5 to December 1, 2022, every Wednesday and Thursday at 21:00 (KST).

 Synopsis

 The series is about the romance between 20-year-old best friends in their 30s, who unexpectedly meet in a reality dating show as its production director and cast member, and begin experiencing romantic feelings for each other.